|Admissions | Program Requirements | Graduate Courses|

 Master of Arts in Mass Communication

-The Master of Arts in Mass Communication program is located within the School of Mass Communication (SMC) and emphasizes critical thinking about journalistic media content and its effects on the public.
+The Master of Arts in Mass Communication program is located within the School of Mass Communication (SMC) and emphasizes critical thinking about media content and its effects on the public.
 It also teaches students how to analyze and conduct scholarly research in Mass Communication and how to write up and present the results of such research to both scholarly and non- scholarly audiences.
 Although the program does not emphasize the teaching of journalistic writing skills, it does offer limited opportunities to earn graduate credit in advanced skills course work in Mass Communication and public relations.

 The program is open to students with undergraduate majors or minors in Mass Communication, to working journalists, and to those without Mass Communication backgrounds who are willing to complete several undergraduate Mass Communication skills courses, as determined by the program coordinator upon admission.

 Most of the program’s graduate courses are offered during the evening and in the early morning for the convenience of the working professional.
 Generally, these courses meet once a week for approximately three hours.

 - Baccalaureate degree from an accredited institution with a grade point average of at least 3.0 (4.0 scale) on the last 60 hours of undergraduate credit